pierregermain/MyDrupal/d8/D8-Module-Dev-Book/Readme.md

 ```

 By default this theme hook will look for Twig file with the name `hello-world-salutation.html.twig` inside the `/templates` folder.
-So we crete that file
+So we create that file

 ```
 <div {{ attributes }}>